civboot/fngi/notes/spore.md

   allocator currently being used.
 The API for such an allocator will be implementation specific.
 - E 1110 MP: the ModulePtr.
-- F 1111 LP: the LocalsPtr register.
+- F 1111 LI: the LocalsPtr register.
 Writing to will trap.

 > Note that implementors don't have to actually store these in hardware
 > registers: they can just as easily go in non-accessible memory.